English Language and Literature

 Candidates who fail the written exam (primary or secondary) may be eligible to write it again at the next formal sitting.
 Candidates who fail the oral exam will normally have another exam within two weeks.

 For complete details on Area exams, including procedures, reading lists, past exams, and timelines, see the Area exams page.

 Students must arrange for a supervisor and a dissertation committee, from members of the faculty, and under their guidance prepare a proposal.
-The proposal must be submitted to the Graduate Coordinator by December 1 of the candidate’s third year in the program, or six months after the completion of the area exams.
+The final draft of the proposal must be submitted dgitally to the Graduate Coordinator by June 15th of the candidate’s second year in the program.

 For more full details about the proposal, see the Dissertation page.